mirrexagon/lua-irc-engine/README.md

 	Called when someone parts from a channel.
 	If a part message was supplied, it is passed to the callback.

-353 (channel, list, kind)
+TOPIC (channel, topic, message)
+	Called when receiving a channel's topic.
+	"topic" is `nil` when no topic is set, and "message" is the message that came with the RPL_NOTOPIC.
+	Otherwise, "topic" is the topic and message is `nil`.

+NAMES (sender, channel, list, kind, message)
-	This is channel user list reply code.
+	Called when a complete channel user list is received.
+	(Specifically, called upon receiving a RPL_ENDOFNAMES.)
+		"sender" is the server that sent the RPL_ENDOFNAMES "channel" is the channel that the list is referring to "list" is the actual list
+			Is `nil` when the channel specified in a prior NAMES message sent by the client doesn't exist.
-	The handler returns the channel name, the list of users and the kind of channel (@ (secret), * (private) or = (public/other)).
+		"kind" is the kind of channel (@ (secret), * (private) or = (public/other)).
+			Is `nil` in the same condition as "list"
+		"message" is the message that came with the RPL_ENDOFNAMES

-MODE (sender, operation, modes, target)
+CHANNELMODE (sender, operation, modes, target)
-	Handles both channel and user modes.
+	Called when receiving channel modes.
-	If it is a channel mode message:
 		"sender" is who changed the mode
 		"operation" is + or -
 		"modes" is a list of the modes
 		"target" is a list of who is receiving the modes

-	If it is a user mode message:
-		"sender" is nil
+USERMODE (sender, operation, modes, target)
+	Called when receiving user modes.
 		"operation" is + or -
 		"modes" is a list of the modes
 		"target" is who is receiving the modes, probably you